2009 Dime Value (2026 Guide): Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2009-S DCAM Dime Value

-Many collectors often confuse the 2009-S DCAM clad dime with its silver version, as both share identical designs and deep cameo finishes.
-A precision scale provides a clear distinction: 2.27 grams confirms the clad composition, while 2.50 grams indicates silver—a 0.23-gram difference that separates distinct market value tiers.
+Many collectors confuse the 2009-S DCAM (Deep Cameo) clad dime with the silver version, since both share identical designs and the same stunning proof finish.
+The quickest way to tell them apart is weight: 2.27 grams confirms clad composition, while 2.50 grams indicates the silver version — a 0.23-gram difference that separates two completely different market tiers.

-In the certified market, clad PR69DCAM examples typically trade around $14, while PR70DCAM coins reach approximately $20.
-According to data, one clad PR70 specimen was sold at $226 in 2012, reflecting peak market enthusiasm at that time.
+In the certified market, clad PR69DCAM examples typically trade around $14, while PR70DCAM coins — representing absolute perfection on the 70-point grading scale — reach approximately $20.
+One PR70 specimen achieved $226 in 2012, reflecting peak market enthusiasm; current values have normalized considerably as more examples reached the market.

 2009-S DCAM Dime Price/Grade Chart